How Canadian Employers Can Design, Fund, and Communicate These Often-Misunderstood Coverages

 Employees may never need to claim—but if they do, the support will be life-changing.

 Make sure your plan isn’t just checking the box.
 Design it clearly.
 Communicate it honestly.
 Offer flexibility.
-And review it annually with your broker or consultant.
+And review it annually with your broker or benefits consultant.

 If you’d like help benchmarking your plan or enhancing your communication strategy—we’re here to support you.